BudgetControl/Pwa/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Vue Notus.
-Here are some advices for our users that want to report an issue:
+We use GitHub Issues as the official bug tracker.

-1. Make sure that you are using the latest version of the Vue Notus.
-Check the CHANGELOG from your dashboard on our <a href="https://www.creative-tim.com/?ref=vn-readme" target="_blank">website</a>.
-2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

 ## Licensing